 DataMade was born out of Chicago's Open Government community.
 In 2011, Derek and Forest started working on civic technology as volunteers of Open City.
-At nights and over weekends, they've helped make civic apps like Chicago Lobbyists, Clear Streets, and Second City Zoning.
+At nights and over weekends, they've helped make civic apps like Chicago Lobbyists, Vacant and Abandoned Building Finder, and CPS Tiers.

 In 2012, DataMade was founded to deepen and sustain the impact of civic technology.